thefrontside/bigtest/rfcs/0001-new-interactor-api.md

 ### 💥 Detailed failure handling

-There are three ways an `Interactor` can fail.
+There are three ways an `Interactor` may fail.
 An `Interactor` may fail to find the desired element(s) within the timeout, an `Action` may error while acting upon the resolved `Subject`, or the API may be used incorrectly.